Hazardous Waste Cleanup: DuPont Facility - East Chicago, Indiana

 On August 9, 2019 EPA issued an approval of the Corrective Measures Implementation (CMI) Work Plan, Remedial Construction Phase I for the Former DuPont East Chicago Facility, located in East Chicago, Indiana.
 The CMI Work Plan details the requirements for the design, construction and operation of corrective measures at the Former DuPont East Chicago Facility, pursuant to the RCRA § 3008(h) Administrative Order on Consent (Docket No. RCRA-05-2019-003).
-The order, signed by the former owners, E.I. du Pont Nemours and Company and Chemours Company FC, LLC, as well as its current owner, East Chicago Gateway Partners, LLC on November 16, 2018 with the United States Environmental Protection Agency, Region 5.
-The work detailed in this CMI Work Plan and under this order will implement the corrective measures selected by EPA in the July 18, 2018 Final Decision and Response to Comments document.
+The order was signed by the former owners, E.I. du Pont Nemours and Company and Chemours Company FC, LLC, as well as its current owner, East Chicago Gateway Partners, LLC on November 16, 2018 with the U.S. EPA, Region 5.
+The work detailed in the CMI Work Plan and under the order will implement the corrective measures selected by EPA in the July 18, 2018 Final Decision and Response to Comments document.

 The entire former DuPont East Chicago facility is approximately 440 acres.
 The property is bounded to the south by the East Branch of the Grand Calumet River, to the east and north by residential and commercial areas, and to the west by an industrial area.